hwdsl2/setup-ipsec-vpn/aws/README.md

 Make sure the deployment is successful before going to [Next Step: Configure VPN Clients](https://git.io/vpnclients).

-> **Note:** You need to wait for at least 3 minutes after the stack is shown as **"CREATE_COMPLETE"**, before you can connect to the server with a VPN client.
+> **Note:** You need to wait for around 5 minutes after the stack is shown as **"CREATE_COMPLETE"**, before you can connect to the server with a VPN client.
 That's for the installation script to finish.

 # FAQs